gelezenengoedgekeurdmarketing-afk/POST-MAILING-LIST/replit.md

 ## Overview

-This is a full-stack business database management application built with React, Express, and in-memory storage.
-The application enables users to manage business contacts with comprehensive features including Excel/CSV/Word import/export, advanced search and filtering, tagging capabilities, sortable table columns, and a modern UI built with shadcn/ui components.
-The system follows a clean separation between client and server code, with shared TypeScript schemas for type safety across the stack.
+This is a full-stack business database management application built with React, Express, and intelligent storage management.
+The application enables users to manage business contacts with comprehensive features including Excel/CSV/Word import/export, advanced search and filtering, tagging capabilities, sortable table columns, inline comment editing, and a modern UI built with shadcn/ui components.
+The system features runtime database detection with graceful fallback, optional authentication via Replit Auth, and follows a clean separation between client and server code with shared TypeScript schemas for type safety across the stack.

 ## User Preferences